Venafi/vssh-cli/.github/README.md

     - [Command line options](../../../wiki/Command-line-options)
     - [Command reference](../../../wiki/Command-reference)
     - [Understanding the return codes from the vSSH CLI](../../../wiki/Understanding-return-codes-from-the-vSSH-CLI)
- - Tutorials of using vSSH CLI with Venafi SSH Protect
+ - Tutorials of using vSSH CLI with SSH Manager for Machines
     - [Interactive logins to remote hosts using the `login` command](../../../wiki/Enrolling-SSH-certificates-for-interactive-logins-to-remote-hosts)
     - [Enrolling SSH certificates for applications or hosts using the `certificate enroll` command](../../../wiki/Enrolling-an-SSH-certificate-for-an-application-or-host)
     - [Renewing SSH certificates using the `certificate renew` command](../../../wiki/Renewing-an-SSH-certificate)